SaskaPetrovic/SasCook/README.md

 </br>
 <h2 name="usage">𐙚 Usage </h2>

-𖹭 Browse all recipes in the "Recipes" tab.
+𖹭 Browse all recipes in the "Recipes" tab

-𖹭 Filter by categories and ingredients or use the search bar.
+𖹭 Filter by categories and ingredients or use the search bar

-𖹭 Open a recipe to see detailed instructions and adjust the number of servings.
+𖹭 Open a recipe to see detailed instructions and adjust the number of servings

-𖹭 Add recipes if you are logged in.
+𖹭 Add recipes if you are logged in

-𖹭 Create a shopping list by adding missing ingredients and consult it anytime from the dedicated tab.
+𖹭 Create a shopping list by adding missing ingredients and consult it anytime from the dedicated tab

 </br>
 <h2 name="screenshots">𐙚 Screenshots </h2>